DanteHealy/Learn_Shop/README.md

 -   As a store owner I want to be able to add new products to my store.
 -   As a store owner I want to be able to edit and update the current product details and replace the product image files.
 -   As a store owner I want to be able to delete a product that is no longer for sale.
+-   As a store owner I want to have a blog page with user comments to promote engagement within the community.

 #### 1.2 Wireframes